 Publisher: Rebelware Games

-Release Date: September 29 2017
+Release Date: September 29th, 2017

 Devil in the Pines puts players in the boots of an Appalachian man trying to save the life of his sick daughter.
 However, after unknowingly stepping onto cursed land, he now also finds himself in a fight to save his own.

-They’ve created a nifty little survival horror, that’s inexpensive (€3.99 at the time of writing).
-So, if you’ve got a horror itch all ready for Halloween, it’s something to think about…are some good scares worth the money for about 2-3 hours of entertainment?
+They’ve created a nifty little survival horror with a great atmosphere.
+So, if you’ve got a horror itch all ready for Halloween, it’s something to think about…there are some good scares worth the money for about 2-3 hours of entertainment.